 - 202.1.
 A card's mana cost is indicated by mana symbols near the top of the card.
 (See rule 107.4.)
 On most cards, these symbols are printed in the upper right corner.
 Some cards from the Future Sight set have alternate frames in which the mana symbols appear to the left of the illustration. - 202.1a The mana cost of an object represents what a player must spend from their mana pool to cast that card.
 Unless an object's mana cost includes Phyrexian mana symbols (see rule 107.4f), paying that mana cost requires matching the type of any colored or colorless mana symbols as well as paying the generic mana indicated in the cost. - 202.1b Some objects have no mana cost.
 This normally includes all land cards, any other cards that have no mana symbols where their mana cost would appear, tokens (unless the effect that creates them specifies otherwise), and nontraditional Magic cards.
 Having no mana cost represents an unpayable cost (see rule 118.6).
 Note that lands are played without paying any costs (see rule 305, "Lands"). - 202.2.
-An object is the color or colors of the mana symbols in its mana cost, regardless of the color of its frame.

-is colorless, and one with a mana cost of $\{2\}\{W\}\{B\}$ is both white and black.
+An object is the color or colors of the mana symbols in its mana cost, regardless of the color of its frame. - 202.2a The five colors are white, blue, black, red, and green.
+The white mana symbol is represented by {W}, blue by {U}, black by {B}, red by {R}, and green by {G}. - Example: An object with a mana cost of $\{2\}\{W\}$ is white, an object with a mana cost of $\{2\}$ is colorless, and one with a mana cost of $\{2\}\{W\}\{B\}$ is both white and black. - 202.2b Objects with no colored mana symbols in their mana costs are colorless. - 202.2c An object with two or more different colored mana symbols in its mana cost is each of the colors of those mana symbols.
+Most multicolored cards are printed with a gold frame, but this is not a requirement for a card to be multicolored.